The Woodlands and Conroe Dysport®

 Dr. Myers servicing The Woodlands and Conroe area recommends that you do not undergo Dysport® injections if you are allergic to Dysport®, allergic to cow’s milk, had a previous allergic reaction to another botulinum toxin product such as Myobloc®(rimabotulinumtoxinB), Botox® (onabotulinumtoxinA) or Xeomin®(incobotulinumtoxinA), or have a skin infection at the planned injection site.

-If you’re ready to get Dysport®, call our offices in The Woodlands and Conroe (936) 539-8115 for a free consultation!
+If you’re ready to get Dysport®, call our offices in The Woodlands and Conroe (936) 539-8115 for a consultation by appointment!